AdaCore/gnatstudio/docs/users_guide/compilation.rst

 Use the build menu to access capabilities related to checking, parsing and compiling files as well as creating and running executables.
 This menu is fully configurable via the :guilabel:`Targets` settings;
-what's documented here are the default menus (see :menuselection:`Build --> Settings --> Targets` below).
+what is documented here are the default menus (see :menuselection:`Build --> Settings --> Targets` below).

 .. index:: menu; build --> check syntax